 Pine Tree Foundation Fears

 Although people often worry that the roots of a pine tree might cause the foundation of a house to crack, that is generally an unfounded concern because pine tree roots tend to grow down rather than spread out laterally across your yard.
-In addition, the root system of an evergreen will not grow into a foundation unless the foundation already has cracks and leaks, because the roots tend to grow where there is a balance of water and air.
+In addition, the root system of an evergreen generally will not grow into a foundation unless the foundation already has cracks and leaks, because the roots tend to grow where there is a balance of water and air.

 How to Select Pines

-Choosing the right pine tree for a foundation planting involves more than just considering the shape of the tree or the color of the needles.
+Choosing the right pine tree for a foundation planting involves more than just considering the shape of the tree or the hue of the needles.
 Give consideration also to the mature height and spread of the evergreen and to how long the pine tree takes to reach that height.

 Make sure there is enough room for the tree branches to spread.
 Also make sure the roots have enough room to grow without being confined to a small area by the foundation walls of the house or by a sidewalk, which would cause the roots to stop growing and lead to the eventual death of the tree.